Emphasizing the Most Important Relationship in Healthcare: the Patient-Physician Relationship

 Over time, new entities were formed to operate hospitals, and they often removed physicians from leadership positions.

-Beginning in the early 2000s, a number of physicians across the nation witnessed a void in physician leadership within hospital management and began creating physician-owned hospitals.
+Beginning in the early 2000s, a number of physicians across the nation witnessed a void in physician leadership within hospital management and began creating physician-led hospitals.
 Today, over 200 hospitals across the nation are owned and operated by physicians.

 Over 250 physician-led hospitals across the nation